 Solar backup and battery backup are two powerful solar add-ons for homeowners that can compound the benefits of EV adoption.
 Backup power offers a continuous power supply to a single electrical outlet in emergencies where power can’t be used within the home, and battery backup, in contrast, allows storage of power for use at a later date.

-Free solar backup, which is offered with at least two of San Antonio’s solar companies (Eco Solar and Go Solar Group), and works by storing excess energy from solar panel production for use at a later date, serves two primary purposes.
+These backup options serve two primary purposes.
 1) Letting consumers keep more of their self-produced solar energy for future use instead of sending it off to the grid below market rate (because of declining net metering match percentages even in the best cities for net metering), and 2) use of solar and backup/battery backup affords homeowners more opportunity to increase the number of ways in which they use that backup power, such as charging EVs.

 However, even if homeowners with solar in San Antonio didn’t use backup power to store their power and charge their EVs, it would likely be exported back on to the grid at a higher return rate for the customer, supplying the excess power to the grid that’s needed to make EV charging at night take effect in droves.

 The Future of “Solar Plus” and EV Use Worldwide

 Ultimately, as areas with unique grid situations like San Antonio identify opportunities to incentivize renewable energy, solar will continue to be seen not just as a wise investment, but a foundation for the use of other renewable energy alternatives, weaving the lifestyle the world needs into the fabric of Americans’ daily routines.